11ty/11ty-website/src/docs/plugins/serverless.md

 To speed up serverless rendering and avoid requests to external sources, you can re-use the `cache` folder from your build!

-First, we’ll need to copy the cache folder into our bundle and rename it without the leading dot.
-(The bundler ignores dot prefixed files and folders.)
+First, we’ll need to copy the cache folder into our bundle.

 {% codetitle ".eleventy.js" %}